 How Much Does a Wheelchair Ramp Cost?

 It is difficult to provide an exact price of a wheelchair ramp because there are many different factors that can contribute to its cost, including, but not limited to the following:

-- Materials.
-The material used – metal, wood, concrete – varies and each will impact cost differently.
+- Materials: The material used – aluminum, wood, concrete – varies and each will impact cost differently.

-- Permanent or temporary?
-Is the need short-term or long-term?
-A modular handicap ramp made of aluminum metal is more ideal for shorter periods, and is easier to install and can be taken down and taken with you.
-Wood or concrete ramps make more sense if a ramp will be needed for many years.
+- Permanent or temporary: Is the need short-term or long-term?
+A modular handicap ramp made of aluminum metal is a great option for shorter and longer periods, and offers a quicker installation.
+Wood or concrete ramps are options for permanent solutions only.

 - DIY or hire a professional?
 The cost of labor is surely a big factor.
 When debating between doing it yourself or hiring a certified home accessibility professional, the decision should be based on the quality of the laborer's craftsmanship.
 If the wrong ramp type of ramp is installed, and if done incorrectly, the risks of injury or death from falling go up significantly.